vanhaaggen/vanhaaggen/README.md

 ## Hi nice people, my name is Christian  👋
 I'm building my carrer as Front-end developer.
-I quit my job as an accountant 1.5 years ago and started from scratch my Tech-journey.
+I've quit my job as an accountant 1.5 years ago and started from scratch my Tech-journey.

 ## What am I doing